lorensen/VTKExamples/src/Cxx/IO/GLTFImporter.md

     When you run the example, be sure to specify the full pathname of the .glTF file.
 There is currently a bug in the vtkGLTFImporter.
 For example, if your home directry is /home/janedoe the the full pathname of the FlightHelmet data is /home/janedoe/VTKExamples/src/Testing/Data/gltf/FlightHelmet/FlightHelmet.gltf.

 !!! warning
     The gltf files are stored using git's [lfs large file system](https://git-lfs.github.com/).
-If you do not have lfs installed, you may access the FlightHelmet Data directly from the TKExamples github repository.
+If you do not have git lfs installed, you may access the [FlightHelmet Data](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0/FlightHelmet)) directly from the orignal repo.
+Be sure to download all of the files.